django/deps/draft/0008-black.rst

 the git history while preserving many benefits of this proposal, even if making non-standard tool part of the workflow isn't ideal.
 Unfortunately, no such tool exists and no one is volunteering to build it.

+Finally, as Black is maintained in the Python GitHub organization, it has a good chance of becoming a standard tool of the Python community.

 Summary
 -------